 + View more

 Keith Robertson joined Kingdom Hotel Investments (KHI) in October 2011 as Vice President – Group Finance.
-He was appointed Senior Vice President – Group Finance in July 2015, a role he held for 18 months before being promoted to Executive Vice President, Co-Chief Financial Officer in January 2017, a title he shares with Lourens Kruger.
+He was appointed Senior Vice President – Group Finance in July 2015, a role he held for 18 months before being promoted to Executive Vice President, Chief Financial Officer in January 2017.

 Today, Mr. Robertson is responsible for overseeing all aspects of the company’s corporate financial affairs.
 Mr. Robertson’s scope of responsibility extends to asset-level financial reporting and control, the Kingdom Group’s worldwide taxation affairs in addition to being actively involved in all aspects of the financial implications of its M&A activity.
 Mr. Robertson played a key role in the financial structuring of the sale and merger of FRHI to AccorHotels in July 2016, the deal value of which was excess of US$3bn.